Oliver-Akins/CMPT-306-Group-Game/README.md

 - Sustenence
 - Glory
 - Praise
 Some of these were easier than others to implement.
-For instance getting a killstreak **Praises** the player for performing well, there was always a stream of coins and items to **Sustain** the player and create a resource that increases and depletes as the game is played, or achieving **Glory** via a high score at the end of the game. **Access** to extra loot via keys around levels to open chests and a hole to continue through the dungeon.
-Given the player **Facility** through skills, stats and permanent upgrades to allow the player choice in how they want to play the game.
+For instance getting a killstreak **Praises** the player for performing well, there was always a stream of coins and items to **Sustain** the player and create a resource that increases and depletes as the game is played, or achieving **Glory** via a high score at the end of the game. **Access** to extra loot via keys around levels to open chests and a hole to continue through the dungeon; typically this would include different doors and paths in a level.
+Giving the player **Facility** through skills, stats and permanent upgrades to allow the player choice in how they want to play the game.

 ### Mechanics
-Various mechanics were implemented to support a infinite dungeon crawler game; these included:
+Various mechanics were implemented to support an infinite dungeon crawler game; these included:
 - Procedural level generation
 - Enemy AI (with the help of Polarith)
 - Player movement and combat